Climate Change & Food Security in South Asia

 Conclusion

-South Asia’s food security is seriously threatened by climate change, which has an impact on agricultural productivity, livelihoods, and food supply.
-The difficulties are made worse by a lack of water, shifting weather patterns, and catastrophic events.
+Climate change seriously threatens South Asia’s food security by impacting agricultural productivity, livelihoods, and food supply.
+The difficulties worsen due to a lack of water, shifting weather patterns, and catastrophic events.
 It is essential to put in place climate-smart agricultural practices, develop climate information systems, better water management, diversify livelihoods, and reinforce policy frameworks to address these concerns.
 To maintain robust and sustainable food production in the face of climate change, regional cooperation and quick action are required.

 The views expressed in this article are the author’s own.
 They do not necessarily reflect the editorial policy of the South Asia Times.